 It's good for the spout reach to fall somewhere near the center of the sink bowl or even a little closer to the front of the sink, whether dealing with a single-bowl sink or a multi-bowl version.
 If the water doesn't reach quite that far, it could be difficult to rinse the sink thoroughly if the faucet doesn't have a sprayer.

-High-Arc Faucet Pros
+High-Arc Faucet Pros and Cons

 Convenience and functionality are two of the main reasons to choose a high-arc faucet for a kitchen, but they also contribute to the overall look of the kitchen in that they're quite obvious compared to low-arc faucets.
 For this reason, a vast array of styles and finishes are available, allowing you to pick a faucet that pairs well with the existing metal finishes present in the kitchen.